Zefevr/hangman-react-redux/README.md

 ## The Hangman Game using React-redux:

 ### To run this project:
-1. Clone the repo.
+* Clone the repo.
-2. Yarn install / yarn start
+* Run 'yarn' to install dependencies.
+* Run 'yarn start'.

 ### Structure of the app:
 - The folder lib contains game logic.
 Then I created the